 - sqlchaind - monitors bitcoind and updates a mysql database

 - sqlchain-api - provides multiple API interfaces over the mysql database

-- sqlchain-electrum - runs a private electrum server over the sqlchain-api layer
+- sqlchain-electrum - runs an electrum server over the sqlchain-api layer

 sqlchain-api now uses the gevent.websocket module to provide a low overhead, highly concurrent, WSGI based server.
 In theory, thousands of connections could use either the websocket, or more simply, the long polling sync api.